 The participant international tax partners from various Alliott Group member firms across the world regions gave their views on the new transfer pricing documentation and CbCR rules:

-Towers also commented that the requirements depend on whether the parent company is in Australia or if it is only an Australian subsidiary – if the former, the parent company is required to lodge the CbCR report, master file and local file using XML schema software by 31 December one year after the end of the financial year.
-Towers confirmed that: “If the reporting Australian entity is only a subsidiary company, it is required to prepare and lodge the local file, but also lodge the master file – the parent company’s master file can be used if it is in English, but if not available in English, it needs to be converted before being lodged.”
+Jago also commented that the requirements depend on whether the parent company is in Australia or if it is only an Australian subsidiary – if the former, the parent company is required to lodge the CbCR report, master file and local file using XML schema software by 31 December one year after the end of the financial year.
+Jago confirmed that: “If the reporting Australian entity is only a subsidiary company, it is required to prepare and lodge the local file, but also lodge the master file – the parent company’s master file can be used if it is in English, but if not available in English, it needs to be converted before being lodged.”

 Sophie Tian, Tax Manager at Lee & Lee Associates, reiterated that China, as a G20 member, is a big supporter of information exchange.
 She also confirmed that China signed up to CbCR in January 2016 and that tax laws have now been updated.